LoganJFisher/TeXSend/README.md

 > * The compiling is performed entirely locally - the content of emails is not transmitted to any server by this userscript.

 > [!WARNING]
-> This does not currently support email drafts or split views.
+> This does not currently support Gmail split views.<br>
+> Anything typed in draft mode while TeX compiling is on will be lost upon toggling compile off!

 ---